UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_18.md

 array([11,  9, 15,  1,  4,  8, 12,  6, 10, 14,  5,  0,  2,  3,  7, 13])
 ```

+Notes:

+But what about the `education` column?

+Here there is actually an order in the values and it might help to
+encode this column using `OrdinalEncoder`

+  - Example: Masters \> 10th

-Notes: Let’s use `OrdinalEncoder` and see what happens.
+Let’s use `OrdinalEncoder` and see what happens.

 We fit and then transform the `education` column.